Goose Island Brewery

-Goose Island Beer Company is a brewery in Chicago, Illinois, that began as a single brewpub opened in 1988 in Lincoln Park, Chicago, and named after a nearby island.
-The larger production brewery opened in 1995, and a second brewpub, in Wrigleyville, in 1999 which later closed in 2015.
+Goose Island Beer Company is an American brewery in Chicago.
+The oldest currently operating brewing company in Illinois, it began as a brewpub that opened in 1988 in the Lincoln Park neighborhood, and was named after a nearby island.
+A larger production brewery opened in 1995.
+A second brewpub, in Wrigleyville, opened in 1999 and closed in 2015.

 Their beers are distributed across the United States, and the United Kingdom after a stake of the company was sold to Widmer Brothers Brewery in 2006, and the brewery was able to expand into different markets.
 In 2011, Goose Island was sold to Anheuser-Busch InBev.
 Greg Hall stepped down as brewmaster with the AB InBev purchase in 2011; Brett Porter was hired as the new brewmaster.

 History

-John and Greg Hall were originally influenced by the English brewing tradition.
+John Hall was originally influenced by the English brewing tradition and pub culture.

 Brewpubs

 Goose Island has one brewpub located on Clybourn Ave which serves brunch, lunch, and dinner next to their assortment of beers.
 The brewpub was sold to Anheuser Busch in 2016, but it still remains a subsidiary of the Fulton Street brewery.
 The Clybourn Avenue Brewpub closed for renovation in January 2017; it reopened in October 2017, slightly renamed to Goose Island Brewhouse.
 The Wrigleyville brewpub closed in 2015 to make way for further development of the Wrigleyville area.

-The brewery on Fulton Street features a tap room and offers tours of the facility.
+The original brewery on Fulton Street features a tap room and offers tours of the facility.

-Goose Island currently operates different concept locations across the globe, with brewpubs in Toronto, São Paulo, Seoul and Shanghai; a pub in Monterrey, Mexico; Philadelphia and a vintage ale house in Balham, London.
-The Philadelphia pub closed during the COVID-19 pandemic and the location now houses an Other Half brewpub, and the vintage ale house in Balham has since closed in the spring of 2018 to make way for another brewpub in the Shoreditch area of London.
+Goose Island currently operates different concept locations across the globe, with brewpubs in Dubai, Toronto, São Paulo, Seoul and Shanghai;

 Products

 Beer

 Goose Island produces a number of beers that are available year-round, as well as some beers that are seasonal.
 At different times in the past, the brewery has produced dozens of other beers.

 In November 2008, Goose Island made news when its small batch of Bourbon County Stout became available for the first time in the Western United States.

-While Goose Island products were originally only available in the Chicago area, since 2012 their products are available in all 50 states.
+While Goose Island products were originally only available in the Chicago area, since 2012 their products have been available in all 50 US states.

 In Europe, post AB-Inbev acquisition, Goose Island Beer is brewed at the InBev brewing facilities in Belgium.